Vyogami/ShuLin/README.md

 - **Best practices:** Adhering to established security best practices, including regular updates, strong password policies, and security awareness training.
 (Documentation and well-structured guidelines)

-## Now what can we consider implementing for the internal hackathon!?

-- File permissions
-  - We can have a dashboard to toggle all the permissions and suggest the recommended configuration
-  - We can create a file dialog from which the user can choose a folder/file to make it secure, by file dialog i mean frontend will send the directory path to the backend similar to what uploading files on the website does.
-- Encryption of files/directories.
-- Remove Apparmor and install SELinux

-> configuring SELinux will be the hardest and tedious task

 - Firewall(Fail2ban)
 - Identifiers(User access management)